-The John Muir Trust's engagement work aims to ensure that individuals have the freedom to benefit from wild places and to take action for their protection.
+The John Muir Trust's work aims to ensure that individuals can benefit from wild places and are encouraged to take action for their protection.
 Covering 62 acres in Kilbirnie, North Ayrshire, Place Woodland is home to both a variety of wildlife and a team of volunteers dedicated to caring for their local wild place.
 Supported by North Ayrshire Council's Connected Communities programme, volunteers aged 16+ help to manage the woodland through activities designed to improve individuals' mental health and wellbeing, develop new transferable skills and build a sense of belonging through becoming part of a team.